cloudControl/documentation/Platform Documentation.md

 ### Vertical Scaling

 In addition to controlling the number of containers you can also specify the memory size of a container.
-Container sizes are specificed using the --memory parameter, being possible to choose from 128MB to 1024MB.
+Container sizes are specified using the --memory parameter, being possible to choose from 128MB to 1024MB.
 To determine the optimal --memory value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.

 ### Choosing Optimal Settings